A Game Plan For the Holidays

-Are you looking forward to Thanksgiving or secretly dreading spending time with a certain person who’ll be there?
+Are you looking forward to Thanksgiving and Christmas or secretly dreading spending time with a certain person who’ll be there?

 The Holidays mean family gatherings and that can create its own special brand of stress.